 opportunities to contribute and gain skills.

-Wellbeing Empowerment Through Holistic Recovery & Inclusive Vocational Engagement (WE:THRIVE) is a new approach to help people who have Mental Health difficulties within the Cardiff and Vale area.
+Wellbeing Empowerment Through Holistic Recovery & Inclusive Vocational Engagement (WE:THRIVE) is an innovative approach to help people who have mental and physical health challenges within the Cardiff and Vale area.

-The Service is modelled after Westminster's Individual Placement and Support in Primary Care (IPSPC) initiative and is embedded in the Mental Health treatment teams.
+The Service is modeled after Westminster's Individual Placement and Support in Primary Care (IPSPC) initiative.

-We aim to encourage and support participants with a holistic approach to wellbeing and recovery through access to work based off their strengths, skills and preferences, leading to better Mental Health outcomes.
+We aim to encourage and support participants with a holistic approach to wellbeing and recovery through access to work based on their strengths, skills and preferences, leading to better mental health outcomes.
 The WE:THRIVE service is for anyone who wants support to obtain competitive, paid work as part of their recovery journey.

-The first and most important is the person you are referring has to consent to be referred into the service and contacted by us.
+The person you are referring must consent to being referred and to being contacted by us.

 The person being referred should be work-ready.

-The person being referred must have a mental health condition which is/has been a barrier to their working life until now.
+The person being referred must have a mental and/or physical health condition which is a barrier to their working life until now.

 The person being referred must not be on another DWP or Welsh Government employment programme or provision.